• Level of education

 Syllabus

-CM4: Magmatic petrology: physical properties of magmas, eruptive dynamics and styles, magmas in their geodynamic context.
+CM4: Magmatic petrology: physical properties of magmas, dynamics and eruptive styles, magmas in their geodynamic context.

 Outing 2: Metamorphism in the Cévennes: Arres, Col de la Barrière, Dourbies.